If you want concrete that truly sparkles and shines, put some glass in the mix.

 Of course, keeping out moisture with a good sealer (presuming you haven’t used too much water in the mix) will also suppress the reaction.

 In the decorative concrete arena, most glass aggregate currently goes into countertops.
-But there’s really no reason it can’t go into floors, walls, furniture or anywhere else decorative concrete is found — indoors or out.
+But there’s really no reason it can’t go into floors, walls, furniture or anywhere else you find decorative concrete — indoors or out.